Skip to main content

 Initial Compliance Assessment

-We begin with a structured intake session to understand your business type, current license category, product range, production capacity, and the specific regulatory standards applicable to your operations — whether FSSAI Schedule 4, APEDA requirements, ISO 22000 readiness, or export buyer specifications.
+We begin with a structured intake session to understand your business type, current license category, product range, production capacity, and the specific regulatory standards applicable to your operations — whether FSSAI requirements, APEDA requirements, ISO 22000 readiness, or export buyer specifications.
 You won't have to figure this out alone — we map your exact compliance landscape before the first site visit.

 02